-Led by Vice Provost of Academic Affairs
+Led by College Provost and Senior Vice President for Academic Affairs

-ACADEMIC AFFAIRS Hurricane Alert Hurricane Watch Hurricane \ Varning Recovery 72 Hours Prior to Event 48 Hours Prior to Event 36 Hours Prior to Event 24 Hours Prior to Event During Event After Event Review the latest information regarding the event to determine and plan for needs at 72, 36, 24 and 12 hours out.
+ACADEMIC AFFAIRS Hurricane Alert Hurricane Alert Hurricane Watch Hurricane Warning 72 Hours Prior to Event 48 Hours Prior to Event 36 Hours Prior to Event 24 Hours Prior to Event During Event After Event Review the latest information regarding the event to determine and plan for needs at 72, 36, 24 and 12 hours out.
 If implemented within individual departments/office, review and update telephone tree and assign telephone tree responsibilities.
 Share "College Closing and How to Use D2L" with faculty to support academic continuity during College closure.
 Meets with team as required & continue to monitor the situation.
 Review information from BC IMT Begin preparing workspaces and areas for evacuation Follow back-up and pack-up procedures.
 Ensure all emergency contact information and calling trees are finalized.
 Meets with team as required & continue to monitor the situation.
 Review information from BC IMT Secure equipment, classroom, and office area.
 Change voicemail and email to autoreply.
 Review information from BC IMT and take appropriate action.
 Stay away from office and campus.
 Monitor media messages and BC Alerts for clearance for Essential Personnel to return to campus.
 Work with Student Development to determine need for late drops /withdrawals and make-ups.
 Communicate to PIO any academic changes due to hurricane delays.